kkrugler/flink-training/README-Troubleshooting.md

-# Apache Flink Bootcamp Exercises
+# Apache Flink Troubleshooting Exercises

-Exercises that accompany the training content in the documentation.
+Exercises that accompany the troubleshooting training content in the documentation.

 ## Table of Contents